 Mark is the official technical advisor to the Brazilian Eventing team.
-He trains with British dressage Olympic gold medallist Carl Hester, Isobel Wessels and Luis Alvarez.
+He trains with Isobel Wessels and Luis Alvarez.

-He is married to Carolyn and the couple has two children Lauren (26) and James (22).
-Outside of horses Mark enjoys horse racing, skiing (water and snow) and yoga.
+He is married to Carolyn and the couple has two children Lauren (27) and James (23).
+Outside of horses Mark enjoys horse racing, skiing (water and snow) cooking and yoga.

 Leonidas II owned by Peter Cattell and Diane Brunsden, is an 13-year-old German-bred Holsteiner gelding.
 He was bred by Gabrielle Pochhammer, the former chief editor of the national German equestrian magazine St Georg.
 He is by Landos (also sire of the Olympic team silver showjumper Magic Bengtsson) out of mare by the Thoroughbred Parco.
 Leo was acquired by Mark from Germany in 2010.
 He is decribed as the softest horse in the stable and the easiest to manage and a horse with a huge heart.
 His owners who also owned Major Milestone.